archana-s/postcss-flexbox/README.md

    9. wrap
    10. wrap-reverse

-2. box-item : This is to align or adjust size of elements within a flexbox Here are the list of options:
+2. box-item : This is to align or adjust size of elements within a flexbox.
+   Here are the list of options.
+Please specify them with a space between.
    1. top
    2. bottom
    3. right